-- Tuition for adult education classes offered by a college, community college, technical school or university (institution of postsecondary education).
+• Tuition for adult education classes offered by a college, community college, technical school or university (institution of postsecondary education).
 This includes classes for which a participant receives credit, classes that a participant audits, classes that support paid or unpaid internships, remedial classes and comprehensive transition programs.
+At least 75% of the time the participant spends on campus must be integrated with the general student population.
+While tuition for online classes is generally excluded from reimbursement under Education Support Services, hybrid classes that are provided both in-person and online are covered under Education Support Services as are classes that are typically provided in-person but change to online due to emergency situations in alignment with the institution of postsecondary education's policy or protocol.

-At least 75% of the time the participant spends on campus must be integrated with the general student population. - General fees charged to all students.
-This includes but is not limited to fees such as technology fees, student facilities fees, university services fees and lab fees. - On campus peer support.
+• General fees charged to all students.
+This includes but is not limited to fees such as technology fees, student facilities fees, university services fees and lab fees.

+• On campus peer support.
 This is support provided by the institution of postsecondary education's staff (they cannot be contracted staff) or other students attending the institution of postsecondary education.
-The support assists the participant to learn roles or tasks that are related to the campus environment such as homework assistance, interpersonal skills and residential hall independent living skills. - Classes (one communication education professional and one participant or a group of no more than four learners taught collectively by a communication education professional) to teach participants who are deaf American Sign Language, Visual Gestural Communication or another form of communication.
+The support assists the participant to learn roles or tasks that are related to the campus environment such as homework assistance, interpersonal skills and residential hall independent living skills.

+• Classes (one communication education professional and one participant or a group of no more than four learners taught collectively by a communication education professional) to teach participants who are deaf American Sign Language, Visual Gestural Communication or another form of communication.
 To receive this type of education, participants must be age 21 and older or under 21 years of age with a high school diploma.
-The participant must also have been assessed as benefitting from learning American Sign Language or another form of communication. - Adult education or tutoring program for reading or math instruction.
+The participant must also have been assessed as benefitting from learning American Sign Language or another form of communication.

+• Adult education or tutoring program for reading or math instruction.